-Without increased investments, winter imports will rise to unsustainable levels, making blackouts likely after the nuclear shutdown
+Without increased investments, winter import dependency will rise strongly, making blackouts likely after the nuclear shutdown

 PV addtions at current pace